 But brand new cabinets aren't cheap.
-A room full of them can cost $20,000 or more; the price of a small car.
-As a cost-saving alternative, many homeowners will choose to refinish or reface their old cabinets during their remodel.
-While refacing cabinets isn't dirt cheap, it can be cost-effective alternative to new cabinetry.
-A professional cabinet refacing generally costs about half as much as installing new custom cabinets, and about 70 percent as much as installing stock cabinets.
+A room full of them can cost $20,000 or more.
+As a cost-saving alternative, many homeowners will choose to refinish or reface their old cabinets.
+While refacing cabinets isn't dirt cheap, it can be a cost-effective alternative to new cabinetry.
+Generally, cabinet refacing costs about half as much as installing new custom cabinets and about 70% as much as installing stock cabinets.

 What's in this cost guide?